-- Ground Floor -150mm PUR insulation and screed achieving a U-Value of 0.20W/m2K - External Walls Cavity Wall with 65mm Thermal super achieving a U-Values of 0.22 W/m2K - Roof 400mm Rockwool insulation achieving a U-Value of 0.18 W/m2K - Windows PVCU, double glazed, low e coating achieving a U-Value of 0.12 W/m2K - Doors Composite external doors construction achieving a U Value of 1.2 W/m2K
+- Ground Floor Concrete Slab with 150mm PUR insulation and screed - External Walls Cavity wall with 100mm PUR insulation - Roof 400mm mineral fibre insulation quilt - Windows PVCU, double glazed, low e coating and argon filled U-Value of 0.12 W/m2K - Doors Composite external doors construction U Value of 1.2 W/m2K

-This design will significantly exceed the current standards set out in the Building Regulations.
+In addition to these measures the dwellings have been designed with an air tightness of >4m2/hr@50pa, this significantly exceeds the current standards set out in the Building Regulations.
 After the design of the external envelope of the building was finalised, the demands for heating and hot water were analysed to determine a system that would be most appropriate for the development.
 The pro-posed solution is to incorporate a highly efficient condensing boiler.

-Use of low energy LED light fittings across the scheme further enhances the carbon efficiency of the development, provision for the storage of waste recycling receptacles will be provided and a Site Waste Management Plan will be implemented during the construction phase of the development reducing the amount of waste that would be ultimately destined for landfill.
+Use of low energy LED light fittings across the scheme further enhances the carbon efficiency of the development, Low flow rate taps, showers and reduced capacity cisterns all combine to further ensure efficient use of water, reducing total water demand by this residential scheme markedly.
+Provision for the storage of waste recycling receptacles will be provided and a Site Waste management Plan will be implemented during the construction phase of the development reducing the amount of waste that would be ultimately destined for landfill.